Print Logotype

 When does the pre-authorisation get released from the card?

-This varies dependent on your individual credit/debit card provider.
+• This varies dependent on your individual credit/debit card provider.
 Upon your check out, your onboard account and any extras will be charged to your card.
-This will appear on your debit / credit card statement within 3 working days.
+This will appear on your debit / credit card statement within three working days.
 The final charge will automatically remove the pre authorisation, however, this can take up to 10 working days to clear from your account depending on your card provider.
+For some online banks, such as Chase Bank, this timeframe may be longer – up to 30 days.
+For any queries on this, you should speak to your card provider.

-Cunard is NOT charging your account card.
+• Cunard is NOT charging your account card.
 A pre-authorisation is a hold of funds prior to payment.
 The pre-authorisation is not held by us, but is held on your card by your own issuing bank.
-A pre-authorisation can be held on your card for a minimum of 7-10 working days and should be released by your issuing bank automatically.
+A pre-authorisation can be held on your card for a minimum of seven to 10 working days and should be released by your issuing bank automatically.
 If not you will need to contact your card issuing bank, as this is outside of Cunard's control.

 Was this helpful to you?